Part 17 (Twin Peaks): Reception

 "Part 17" received widespread critical acclaim.
-On Rotten Tomatoes, the episode received a 95% rating with an average score of 8.3 out of 10 based on 21 reviews.
+On Rotten Tomatoes, the episode received a 95% rating based on 22 reviews.
+The critics' consensus reads: "This penultimate chapter provides a soothing dose of closure to loyal fans with a rat-a-tat of crowd-pleasing payoffs before embarking on one last, foreboding journey."

 Writing for IndieWire, Hanh Nguyen awarded the episode an "A," theorizing that because "the ghostly overlay of Cooper's face fills the screen as the action plays out", "the entire season up to this point" is "inside of his dream" and writing, "the dream was sweet while it lasted."
 She called the finale as a whole a "brilliant and no doubt controversial ending for a show that had come back after 25 years to leave fans wanting yet again."
 In her similarly positive review of the episode, The A.V.
 Clubs Emily L. Stephens gave the episode an "A−", writing that it "sets itself up as the answer to the questions Twin Peaks poses," and that the battle scene at the sheriff's station "highlights the futility of relying on traditional story structure in telling a tale as abstract and enigmatic as this."

 The New York Times Noel Murray gave the episode a positive review, saying that he "personally loved" it and calling certain scenes "pure televised poetry," while recognizing some validity to the fans' annoyance over its "elliptical nature".
 In his recap for Entertainment Weekly, Jeff Jensen favorably compared the episode and its successor to Lynch's Lost Highway, praising the series as Lynch's "do-over at a big saga fantasy, produced at a length and rich with the poetic abstraction that he couldn't get from a Hollywood feature film."